Structure Interpretation Of Computer Programs

 But, in general, I would say that it takes about a month to read Structure and Interpretation of Computer Programs thoroughly.

-See also Portable Dvd Blu Ray Player
+See also Portable Dvd Player With Tv Turner

 Is SICP still used at MIT?